 How to Play 301 and 501

 Each player or team begins with a score of 301 or 501.
-The goal of each game is to get to “0” by subtracting each three-dart score from the total points.
+The goal of each game is to get to a score of “0” by subtracting each three-dart score from your total points.

 The game of 301 begins by “doubling” in.
-This means that scoring doesn’t begin until a player hits a double on the board.
+This means that you cannot begin subtracting points from 301 until you hit a double of any number on the dart board.

 For example, if you have 28 left, you need to hit a double 14 to win.